NeuroTechX/ntx_slack_archive/devices.md

  >yannick: no, it's quite new and we're astonished by the low price - we do not have any more info.
 If anyone has experience or data, I'd be happy to be invited to chat.

+5/23/2017 2:01 PM

+ **jmhorschig** :

+ >aj: finite element model - it's a physical model that can be used to describe properties of different tissues, e.g. optical scattering and absorption.
+You can think of it as a 3D model of vertices, where each vertex has additional properties that can later be used by some algorithm to e.g. compute photon migration.